Which of the following cells in the gastric mucosa produce intrinsic factor and hydrochloric acid?

 What would be the result of chronic bleeding from gastric carcinoma?

+a.
 Occult blood in the stool and anemia

 Following gastric resection, the onset of nausea, cramps, and dizziness immediately after meals indicates: